A guide to the immigration implications of COVID-19 for UK employers

 Two concessions have been implemented concerning the minimum income and adequate maintenance requirements.

-Those who have lost income due to the pandemic will be allowed to count their employment income immediately before the loss, provided that the applicant is able to meet the requirement for at least six months up to March 2020.
-It is not clear whether this means before or including March 2020.
+Those who have lost income due to the pandemic up to 31 August 2020 will be allowed to count their employment income immediately before the loss, provided that the applicant is able to meet the requirement for at least six months up to March 2020, ie ending on 29 February 2020.

 Those who have been furloughed will have their income assessed as though they were earning their full salary throughout the furlough period.
 This is not specified on GOV.UK but applicants will obviously need to submit evidence of the furlough arrangement if seeking to rely on this concession.